-The largest building at the NHCC occupies the south edge of the property, stretching nearly from Fourth Street to the bike trail.
-The building contains a large art the Hispanic Cultural Center; downhill to the west, the trail goes under the roadway and then up the other side.
+The bike trail reaches Bridge Blvd. after crossing back to the west side of the Albuquerque Riverside Drain - Just to the east of this little bridge is the entrance to the Hispanic Cultural Center; downhill to the west, the trail goes under the roadway and then up the other side.
 The right-of-way for the bridge here also offers access to the river for walkers or boaters.